-- Allows retail stores to provide customers with any size recyclable paper or reusable carryout bags
+- Allows retail stores to provide customers with any size recyclable paper or reusable carryout bags.

-- Requires retail stores to charge a minimum of 5 cents for paper carryout bags of 1/8 barrel (882 cubic inches) or larger.
+- Requires retail stores to charge a minimum of 5 cents for large paper carryout bags of 1/8 barrel (882 cubic inches) or larger.
 These are typical grocery bags with a flat bottom greater than 60 square inches.

 - Requires retail stores to show all bag-charges on customer receipts; stores keep all revenue.
 The charge is a taxable retail sale.